 Bay Biosciences provides high quality, clinical grade, fresh frozen sera (serum), plasma and peripheral blood mononuclear cells (PBMCbiofluid samples from patients diagnosed with Amyotrophic Lateral Sclerosis (ALS).

-The sera (serum), plasma and PBMC biofluid specimens are processed from amyotrophic lateral sclerosis (ALS) patient’s peripheral whole-blood using customized collection and processing protocols.
-The amyotrophic lateral sclerosis (ALS) matched biofluid samples are collected from unique patients diagnosed with amyotrophic lateral sclerosis and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+Moreover, the serum, plasma and PBMCs are processed from ALS patient’s whole-blood using customized collection and processing protocols.
+Furthermore, the samples are collected from patients with ALS and provided to a valued pharmaceutical customer for research and drug development.

 Amyotrophic Lateral Sclerosis Overview